Striped hyena have a bad rep.

 Brown hyena are incredibly rare, with just a few isolated populations across southern Africa.
 Spotting one of these would be the top of almost any safari connoisseur’s list.

 Striped hyena are the smallest of the hyena species and are very different from their cousins.
-So let’s rewind to see where these animals came from.
+We will find out why through the facts below.

-Part of their early legend was linked to cult and magic.
+Part of their early legend links to cult and magic.
 This continues today.

 Many cultures believe that striped hyenas rob graves, scavenging on dead carcasses deep in the night.
 This, of course, is little more than a fanciful tale.